Tetsuya3850/CS-Terminology/README.md

 ## Web Programming

 ### DOM
-The Document Object Model is a platform- and language-neutral interface that will allow programs and scripts to dynamically access and update the content, structure and style of documents.
-The DOM represents the document as nodes and objects.
+The Document Object Model is an api that will allow programs to dynamically access and update the content, structure and style of documents.
+The DOM represents the document as a node tree.

 ### Cross Browser Testing
 Use caniuse.com to check for feature support.<br/>